-Reinsurance has continued to be a key part of the business' strategy to limit overall risk exposure, the volatility of underwriting performance (and therefore pre-tax profitability) as well to offset the liquidity strain of writing new business.
-In the year, the reinsurer's share of gross claims was 53% (2016: 52%) and the total funding received under reinsurance financing contracts was £81,838k (2016: £29,056k).
+Reinsurance has continued to be a key part of the business' strategy to limit overall risk exposure, the volatility of underwriting performance (and therefore pre-tax profitability) as well as to offset the liquidity strain of writing new business.
+There have been no material changes in reinsurance arrangements in the year.
+The reinsurer's share of gross claims was 57% (2017: 53%).
+Total funding received under financial reinsurance contracts was £111.0m (2017: £81.8m).

 The company has continued to invest in maintaining the Vitality brand awareness through a number of sponsorship initiatives.
-This, alongside investments in the Company's distribution channels, customer on boarding processes and product proposition will ensure the business is well-placed to capitalise on its shared value insurance model going forward.
+This, alongside continued investment in the Company's distribution channels, customer on-boarding processes and product proposition will ensure the business is well placed to capitalise on its shared value insurance model going forward.

-Writing new business requires sufficient liquid resources in order to fund new business commission and other acquisition costs, and hence for a fast growing company such as VLL, regular capital injections will be required until such time as the in-force business is large enough for the business to be cash flow positive overall.
-During the year, £54,650k (2016: £104,500k) of share capital was injected into the Company from its parent company, Discovery Holdings Europe Limited ("DHEL"), alongside a £24,650k (2016: £nil) tier 2 subordinated loan so as to fund the writing of new business and to maintain sufficient solvency cover over the regulatory capital requirements.
+Writing new business requires sufficient liquid resources in order to fund new business commission and other acquisition costs, and hence for a fast growing company such as VLL regular capital injections will be required until such time as the in-force business is large enough for the business to be cash flow positive overall.
+During the year, £43.5m (2017: £54.7m) of share capital was injected into the Company from its parent company, Discovery Holdings Europe Limited ("DHEL"), alongside £16.5m (2017: £24.7m) of tier 2 subordinated loans so as to fund the writing of new business and to maintain sufficient solvency cover over the regulatory capital requirements.